-Tetracycline is a strong antibiotic used to treat potentially life-threatening bacterial infections in children less than 8 years of age.
+Tetracycline is a strong antibiotic used to treat potentially life-threatening bacterial infections.
 The most common diseases this medicine treats include UTIs (urinary tract infections), respiratory tract infections, acne, gonorrhea, and rosacea.

 The tetracycline group of medications was discovered in 1945 and first administered in 1948.
 It was considered to be one of the most effective ways to treat bacterial infections, and before the 1980s, this antibiotic was often prescribed to patients suffering from such diseases.
 This included pregnant women and young children.
-At that time, medicinal science hadn’t fully decoded the side-effects of this drug, which included permanent staining or discoloration of teeth in children whose teeth were not fully developed (that is, children who were less than 8 years of age).
+At that time, medicinal science hadn’t fully decoded the side-effects of this drug, which included permanent staining or discoloration of teeth in children whose teeth were not fully developed.

 Since the discovery of this fact, several awareness programs were conducted across the world to reduce the use of tetracycline.
-Consequently, the present-day sees a significant decline in the occurrence of tetracycline staining.
-But even today, adults with tetracycline teeth can be spotted, so if you come across someone with such a condition, know that they must have been prescribed the antibiotic when they were less than 8 years old.
+Consequently, we have seen a significant decline in the occurrence of tetracycline staining in the present day.
+But even today, there are still adults with tetracycline teeth staining.
+However, there is hope that it can be corrected.

 Categories of tetracycline-stained teeth